Kristijan Vulaj

-Kristijan Vulaj (born 25 June 1998) is a Montenegrin footballer who plays as a midfielder for Vllaznia Shkodër and the Montenegro national team.
+Kristijan Vulaj (born 25 June 1998) is a Montenegrin footballer of albanian origins who plays as a midfielder for Dečić Tuzi and the Montenegro national team.

 Career

 Vulaj made his international debut for Montenegro on 27 March 2021 in the 2022 FIFA World Cup qualifiers, coming on as a substitute at 27th minute in place of injured Marko Bakić against Gibraltar.
 The home match finished as a 4–1 win.